 One drawback of using a P/E ratio is that it considers market capitalization, but not the balance sheet.
 Thus, the metric does not reflect cash or debt held by the company.
 Hypothetically, a company could reduce its future P/E ratio by spending its cash (or taking on debt) to achieve higher earnings.

 Such expenditure might be good or bad, in the long term, but the point here is that the balance sheet is not reflected by this ratio.

-With a P/E ratio of 61.8, Neogen is expected to grow earnings very strongly in the years to come.
+Neogen's P/E is 62.2 which suggests the market is more focussed on the future opportunity rather than the current level of earnings.
 The recent drop in earnings per share might keep value investors away, but the net cash position means the company has time to improve: and the high P/E suggests the market thinks it will.

 Of course you might be able to find a better stock than Neogen.
 So you may wish to see this free collection of other companies that have grown earnings strongly.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.